jessica peng

 Goals

-• Allow users to seamlessly transfer artifacts and their dependencies between sandboxes.
+• Allow users to seamlessly transfer objects and their dependencies between sandboxes.

 Role